The Best Probiotic Supplement for Gut Health: How to Choose

 Why take probiotics?

-It's important to note that not everyone needs to take a probiotic.
-Following a healthy and varied diet (or just breastmilk for babies that haven’t started solids) could be enough to keep your gut in optimal conditions.
+First and foremost, it's important to note that not everyone needs to take a probiotic.
+Following a healthy and varied diet (or exclusively breastfeeding for babies that haven’t started solids) could be enough to keep your gut in optimal condition.
 But in certain situations, probiotics can be an effective means of supporting gut health.

 These tiny microorganisms may support your gut by: